salmanshuaib/PIG/README.md

 # pig [pilot immersion game]
-Experimental technology enabling one to pilot their Sphere Of Consciousness under directives from Space Traffic Attack Control Kilo.
+Experimental game technology enabling one to pilot their Sphere Of Consciousness under directives from Space Traffic Attack Control Kilo.

 + Imagine formations of fighter jets with a forward squadron leader (Fleet Marshal).
 The leader is in live communication with you, she is training you.
 Over the course of your trainee flight - you will miss your targets: CONSTANTS you have established in your schedule.
 Nonetheless, she will continue to guide you - making you sensitive, without judgment - to the ramifications of your errors.